 It’s funny how being faced with an interview or CV update makes you look at yourself and the ‘story’ of your life objectively.

 I see only the absences.
-What she was saying had so much more form and structure and positivity than I have ever seen before.
-I am only familiar with a drifting, shapeless failure with ever widening gaps.
+What she was saying had so much more form and structure and positivity than I see.
+I am only familiar with a drifting, shapeless failure with ever-widening gaps.

 We all like to be flattered of course and that was what she was doing.
 But in the eyes of another we see ourselves.
 I’ve just read Rachel Cusk’s ‘Outline’ with perfect timing for this new Outline of myself.
 Although the gaps I berate myself with are painfully present in their absences, I can now see that an alternative story might be written.
 It is not just through the eyes of friends we see ourselves, but the eyes of children, strangers, animals, even landscapes.
-Positivity and perceptibility are needed to give them shape.
+Positivity and perceptibility are needed to give shape to otherwise empty spaces.